Cubulated groups: thickness, relative hyperbolicity, and simplicial boundaries: Preliminaries

 If $M$ is $(\tau,\eta)$-(strongly) thick of order at most $n$ and is not $(\tau',\eta')$-(strongly) thick of order at most $n-1$ for any $\tau',\eta'$, then $M$ is \emph{(strongly) thick of order~$n$}. \end{defn}

 Following~\cite{BDM} and~\cite{BD}, we define \emph{algebraic thickness} and \emph{strong algebraic thickness} of a group as follows.

-\begin{defn}[Algebraically thick] The finitely generated group $G$ is \emph{algebraically thick of order 0} if it is unconstricted.
-For $n\geq 1$, the group $G$ is \emph{algebraically thick of order at most $n+1$} if there exists a finite collection $\mathcal G$ of finitely generated undistorted subgroups of $G$ such that: \begin{enumerate} \item There exists a finite index subgroup $G'\leq G$ generated by a finite subset of $\cup_{H\in\mathcal G}H$. \item Each $H\in\mathcal G$ is algebraically thick of order at most $n$. \item For all $H,H'\in\mathcal G$, there exists a finite sequence $H=H_1,\ldots,H_m=H'$ such that each $H_i\in\mathcal G$ and $H_i\cap H_{i+1}$ is infinite for $1\leq i\leq m-1$. \end{enumerate} If $G$ is algebraically thick of order at most $n+1$ and is not algebraically thick of order at most $n$, then $G$ is \emph{algebraically thick of order $n+1$}. \end{defn}
+\begin{defn}[Algebraically thick] The finitely generated group $G$ is \emph{algebraically thick of order~0} if it is unconstricted.
+For $n\geq 1$, the group $G$ is \emph{algebraically thick of order at most $n+1$} if there exists a finite collection $\mathcal G$ of finitely generated undistorted subgroups of $G$ such that: \begin{enumerate} \item There exists a finite index subgroup $G'\leq G$ generated by a finite subset of $\cup_{H\in\mathcal G}H$.